 If you have multiple vehicles, you may be able to save money on premiums by limiting your teen to driving only a single vehicle.
 To avoid having to pay a premium for your teen on other vehicles, you will need a named exclusion.
 This is where you and your insurance company agree, through an endorsement to your policy, that your teen does not have coverage on those vehicles.
 Your teen is not covered for any claim caused by them either.

 It is often less expensive to add a teen to an existing policy instead of buying a separate one, and this is what most parents do.
 There are other things you can do to reduce the cost of adding a teen driver to your insurance.

 Take advantage of discounts.

-You can save some money on your policy by dropping comprehensive and collision coverage on older cars that are not worth that much more than the deductible itself.
-Chances are with an older car; you’ll pay more in the premiums than you would receive from the insurance company in the event your car is totaled.
+You may save some money on your policy by dropping comprehensive and collision coverage on older cars that are not worth much more than the deductible itself.
+Chances are with an older car, you’ll pay more in premiums than you would receive from the insurance company in the event your car is totaled.
 You can research Kelley Blue Book to see your car's value.

 Get a safe car.

 Not only will you be able to sleep better knowing your teen is driving a safe car, but your premiums will be cheaper as well.

 Take advantage of bundling.